bigomics/omicsplayground/docs/modules/mod6_Intersection.rst

 ``logFC threshold``, respectively.
-In addition, they can specify the counting mode for the intersection analysis: ``up/down`` for counting the differentially expressed genes (overexpressed and underexpressed) separately, or ``both`` for counting diffrentially expressed without making any distinction.
+In addition, they can specify the counting mode for the intersection analysis: ``up/down`` for counting the differentially expressed genes (overexpressed and underexpressed) separately, or ``both`` for counting shared differentially expressed without making any distinction.

 .. figure:: figures/psc7.5.0.png
     :align: center